VCUWrightCenter/TopExApp/README.md

 * **umap:** UMAP compression into 2 dimensions (Default)
 * **svd:** Singular Value Decomposition compression into 2 dimensions
 * **tsne:** t-SNE reduction into 2 dimensions, method used in some NLP circles
-* **mds:** Multidimensions Scaling reduction into 2 dimensions, a non-linear dimension reduction algorithm
+* **mds:** Multidimensional Scaling reduction into 2 dimensions, a non-linear dimension reduction algorithm

 #### Visualization Distance Metric
 Users have the option to re-calculate the distance matrix using a different distance metric than was used for clustering.
 Interestingly, using Euclidean for clustering and Cosine for visualization produces good visuals of the data.